Skip to main content

 Technical Analysis

-CVE-2025-7781 is a stored Cross-Site Scripting (XSS) vulnerability identified in the WP JobHunt plugin for WordPress, which is commonly used alongside the JobCareer theme.
-The vulnerability exists due to improper neutralization of input during web page generation, specifically through the 'cs_job_title' parameter.
-This parameter is insufficiently sanitized and escaped, allowing an authenticated attacker with at least Candidate-level access to inject arbitrary JavaScript code into pages.
-When other users visit these pages, the malicious scripts execute in their browsers, potentially compromising session tokens, stealing sensitive data, or performing actions on behalf of the victim user.
-The vulnerability affects all versions up to and including 7.6 of WP JobHunt.
-The CVSS v3.1 score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, and requiring privileges but no user interaction.
-The scope is changed, indicating that the vulnerability can affect resources beyond the attacker’s privileges.
-No public exploits have been reported yet, but the presence of stored XSS in a popular WordPress plugin poses a significant risk given WordPress’s widespread use.
-The vulnerability was reserved in July 2025 and published in October 2025.
-The lack of available patches at the time of reporting necessitates immediate mitigation efforts by administrators.
+CVE-2025-7781 is a stored cross-site scripting vulnerability identified in the WP JobHunt plugin for WordPress, which is commonly used alongside the JobCareer theme.
+The vulnerability exists due to improper neutralization of input during web page generation, specifically in the 'cs_job_title' parameter.
+This parameter is insufficiently sanitized and escaped before being rendered, allowing an authenticated attacker with at least Candidate-level access to inject arbitrary JavaScript code into pages.
+Because the injected scripts are stored persistently, they execute whenever any user accesses the affected page, potentially compromising user sessions, stealing credentials, or performing unauthorized actions on behalf of users.
+The vulnerability affects all plugin versions up to and including 7.6.
+The CVSS 3.1 score of 6.4 reflects a medium severity with a network attack vector, low attack complexity, privileges required, no user interaction, and a scope change indicating that the vulnerability can affect resources beyond the initially compromised component.
+No public exploits have been reported yet, but the presence of this vulnerability in a widely used WordPress plugin makes it a significant concern for website administrators.
+The lack of official patches at the time of disclosure necessitates immediate mitigation efforts to reduce risk.

 Potential Impact